Beyond DAGs: A Latent Partial Causal Model for Multimodal Learning: Relation with Recovering All Information

 Considering the symmetry evident in both the left and right sides of the equation, let us focus our attention on the initial term on the left and its corresponding counterpart on the right.

 Transitioning from Eq. \eqref{app: ralation_1} to Eq. \eqref{app: ralation_2}, we employ kernel density estimation, wherein the choice of kernel is influenced by the distance metric used.
 For instance, on a hypersphere, a von Mises-Fisher kernel is suitable, whereas on convex bodies, a Laplace kernel aligns well with the L1 norm.
 In this context, $\log Z_{\text{KDE}}$ represents the normalization constant associated with the kernel.
 The inherent symmetry in this setup allows us to logically deduce the equation.
-Note that since here the bandwidth $\tau$ can be optimized in multimodel contrastive representation learning, if true distribution is the same as the chosen kernel, Eq. \eqref{app: ralation_2} is equal to Eq. \eqref{app: ralation_1}, \ie, $\approx$ in Eq. \eqref{app: ralation_2} can be $=$.
-Under certain conditions the kernel density estimation will converge to the real distbution, in that case $\approx$ in Eq. \eqref{app: ralation_2} can also be $=$.
+Note that since here the bandwidth $\tau$ can be optimized in MMCL, if true distribution is the same as the chosen kernel, Eq. \eqref{app: ralation_2} is equal to Eq. \eqref{app: ralation_1}, \ie, $\approx$ in Eq. \eqref{app: ralation_2} can be $=$.
+Under certain conditions the kernel density estimation will converge to the real distribution, in that case $\approx$ in Eq. \eqref{app: ralation_2} can also be $=$ \citep{silverman2018density}.
+Specifically, kernel density estimation converges to the true density $p(\mathbf{f}_x(\mathbf{x}))$ under the following assumptions: \begin{itemize} \item The kernel $K_\tau(\mathbf{z}, \mathbf{z}') = e^{-d(\mathbf{z}, \mathbf{z}')/\tau}$ is a smooth, symmetric density function (e.g., Gaussian-like). \item The number of samples $N \to \infty$, and the bandwidth $\tau \to 0$, such that $N \tau^d \to \infty$. \item The true density $p(\mathbf{f}_t(\mathbf{t}))$ is smooth (e.g., twice differentiable with bounded second derivatives). \end{itemize} These conditions ensure that $p_{\text{KDE}}(\mathbf{f}_x(\mathbf{x}_i))$ converges to the true density.